ijaa/filetype/README.md

 ## filetype
-golang package for file type checking, the core checker logic comes from the project, https://github.com/h2non/filetype , the main difference is this package only gets minimized file content buf for checking logic, which is friendly to big size file.
+golang package for file type checking and just need the file path param, also this package only gets minimized file content for checking logic, which is friendly to big size file.

 ## Examples